cbedroid/vue-weather-app/README.md

 **..So you found a bug :bug: now what...**

-Just open up an issue and describe the problems your are experiencing.
+Just open up an issue and describe the problems you are experiencing.

 - [issue][link-issue] - Describe the bug you are having here